 In 2019, we launched our eighth-generation high-performance fuel cell module, the FCmoveTM-HD.
-The FCmoveTM family or products is designed to power medium- and heavy-duty commercial vehicles such as buses and trucks.
+The FCmoveTM family of products is designed to power medium- and heavy-duty commercial vehicles such as buses and trucks.
 The FCmoveTM-HD 70kW version is being delivered to customers in China and Europe and has been integrated in vehicles.
-The FCmoveTM-HD+ 100kW version is expected to be launched later in 2021.
+The FCmoveTM-HD+ 100kW version was launched in 2021 and we are starting delivery of the first modules to customers for integration into their new vehicle platforms.

 In 2020, we introduced the FCwaveTM, a fuel cell module designed for certain marine applications.
-The FCwaveTM fuel cell module is a 200-kilowatt (kW) modular unit that can be scaled in series up to the multi-megawatt (MW) power level.
+The FCwaveTM fuel cell module is a 200 kW modular unit that can be scaled in series up to the multi-megawatt (MW) power level.
 The FCwaveTM product provides primary propulsion power for marine vessels - such as passenger and car ferries, river push boats, and fishing boats - as well as stationary electrical power to support hotel and auxiliary loads on cruise ships and other vessels while docked at port (also known as 'cold ironing').
+In 2021, we have started to sell FCwaveTM products for stationary and rail applications.

-In 2020, Ballard-powered fuel cell electric vehicles in commercial heavy-duty and medium-duty motive applications surpassed a total of 70 million kilometers on roads around the globe during our history.
+In 2020, Ballard-powered fuel cell electric vehicles in commercial heavy-duty and medium-duty motive applications surpassed a total of 100 million kilometers on roads around the globe during our history.

 Diesel-powered buses and commercial trucks currently dominate the market today.
-Compressed natural gas ("CNG") and diesel electric hybrid powertrains are lower-emission alternatives to diesel engines, but are in limited service today.
+Compressed natural gas ("CNG") and diesel electric hybrid powertrains are lower-emission alternatives to diesel engines but are in limited service today.
 Other variants available today include gasoline hybrid buses and CNG hybrid buses.
 Electric trolley buses provide a zero-emission alternative; however, their purchase price is high and the overhead catenary power infrastructure is expensive to maintain and is considered aesthetically undesirable in many urban centres.
 The recent developments in battery-powered powertrain vehicles have created a zero-emission alternative to fuel cell buses in the form of battery electric buses and commercial trucks, as well as electrified trains and battery-powered marine vessels.
 These battery-powered heavy-duty vehicles will continue to offer a competitive zero emission mobility solution for zero-emission mobility applications.